-For RMBS only, the proposed rule limits the capital structure of the securitization to six tranches or fewer to discourage complex and opaque structures.
+For RMBS only, the Proposal limited the capital structure of the securitization to six or fewer tranches to discourage complex and opaque structures.
 The most senior tranche could include time-based sequential pay or planned amortization and companion sub-tranches, which are not viewed as separate tranches for the purpose of the six tranche requirement.
-This condition will not prevent an issuer from creating the economic equivalent of multiple tranches by resecuritizing one or more tranches, so long as they meet the conditions set forth in the rule, including adequate disclosure in connection with the re-securitization.
-In addition, RMBS cannot include leveraged tranches that introduce market risks (such as leveraged super senior tranches).
-Although the financial assets transferred into an RMBS will be permitted to benefit from asset level credit support, such as guarantees (including guarantees provided by governmental agencies, private companies, or government-sponsored enterprises), co-signers, or insurance, the RMBS cannot benefit from external credit support at the issuing entity or pool level.
-It is intended that guarantees permitted at the asset level include guarantees of payment or collection, but not credit default swaps or similar items.
-The temporary payment of principal and interest, however, can be supported by liquidity facilities.
-These conditions are designed to limit both the complexity and the leverage of an RMBS and therefore the systemic risks introduced by them in the market.
-In addition, the proposed rule provides that the securitization obligations can be enhanced by credit support or guarantees provided by Specified GSEs.
-However, as noted in the discussion of the definitions above, a securitization that is wholly guaranteed by a Specified GSE is not subject to the proposed rule and thus not eligible for the safe harbor.
+This condition would not have prevented an issuer from creating the economic equivalent of multiple tranches by resecuritizing one or more tranches, so long as they meet the conditions set forth in the rule, including adequate disclosure in connection with the re-securitization.
+In addition, RMBS could not include leveraged tranches that introduced market risks (such as leveraged super senior tranches).
+Although the financial assets transferred into an RMBS would have been permitted to benefit from asset level credit support, such as guarantees (including guarantees provided by governmental agencies, private companies, or government-sponsored enterprises), co-signers, or insurance, the RMBS could not benefit from external credit support at the issuing entity or pool level.
+The Proposal intended that guarantees permitted at the asset level include guarantees of payment or collection, but not credit default swaps or similar items.
+The temporary payment of principal and interest, however, could be supported by liquidity facilities.
+These conditions were designed to limit both the complexity and the leverage of an RMBS and therefore the systemic risks introduced by them in the market.
+In addition, the Proposal provided that the securitization obligations could be enhanced by credit support or guarantees provided by Specified GSEs.
+However, as noted in the discussion on the definitions in the Proposal, a securitization that was wholly guaranteed by a Specified GSE would not have been subject to the rule and thus would not have been eligible for the safe harbor.